Definable decompositions for graphs of bounded linear cliquewidth: The proof strategy

 We briefly explain the idea behind the connectivity registry.
 In general, we would like to remember which pairs of cells can be connected by a path in the underlying graph of the derivation.
-However, in the proof we will sometimes be working not with a $k$-derivation, but with some $Z$-flip of it.
+However, throughout the proof, particularly in Section~\ref{app:def-ord}, we will often working not with a $k$-derivation, but with some $Z$-flip of it.
 Therefore, we want the abstraction to store the connectivity information after every possible flip.
 For technical reasons, we also remember the subset of cells that are traversed by the path.

 Denote by $T_k$ the set of all possible abstractions of $k$-derivations; note that $T_k$ is a finite set whose size depends only on $k$, albeit it is doubly exponential in $k$.
 We leave it to the reader to prove that ``having the same abstraction'' is a congruence in the semigroup $S_k$, that is, an equivalence relation $\sim$ on $S_k$ such that $s\sim s'$ and $t\sim t'$ imply $st\sim s't'$ for all $s,s',t,t'\in S_k$.
 It follows that we may endow $T_k$ with a unique binary composition operation which makes it into a semigroup, and which makes the abstraction function a semigroup homomorphism from $S_k$ to $T_k$.